Social Work BA

 - BTEC Level 3 Extended Diploma DDD in a related subject.

-- Access Complete and pass a related subject Access course with 45 credits at level 3 and 15 credits at level 2 with Merits in all units.
+- Access to Higher Education Diploma Complete and pass a related subject Access course with 45 credits at level 3 and 15 credits at level 2 with Merits in all units.
 Applicants aged 21+ are considered on an individual basis.

 Interviews: All shortlisted applicants sit a written test and are observed in group interviews.